-Verify HA status for proper HA heartbeat communication and database replication status.
+Verify HA status for proper HA heartbeat communication and database replication status

-Observe database replication status of "dirty" or "in-sync" for later steps
+Observe database replication status of "dirty" or "in-sync" for later steps.

 Check HA configuration parameters of HaSvr/var/haSvr.cfg

-Note down highAvail.rsyncUser for later verification
+Note down highAvail.rsyncUser for later verification.

-Recommendation: set "highAvail.writetoLog" to "y" for better troubleshooting
+Recommendation: Set highAvail.writetoLog to y for better troubleshooting.

-Optional: verify shared disk configuration
+Optional: Verify the shared disk configuration.

 Test the SSH trust relationship between both servers

 If the trust relation is not working, generate new RSA keys using ssh-keygen -t rsa and copy the id_rsa.pub to ~/.ssh/authorized_keys on the remote server.
-Repeat process for each node.
+Repeat this process for each node.

-Check the content of /usr/netscreen/HaSvr/bin/.haDoDirect.result for a "SUCCESS" or "FAIL" message.
+Check the content of /usr/netscreen/HaSvr/bin/.haDoDirect.result for a SUCCESS or FAIL message.
 FAIL indicates the SSH trust relationship or RSYNC has failed due to missing SSH keys or OS permissions for NSM user setup.

-With the remote node HA process stopped, HaSvr/bin/.haDoDirect can be run manually under nsm user to test SSH/RSYNC replication of non-database files to the remote server.
+With the remote-node HA process stopped, HaSvr/bin/.haDoDirect can be run manually under NSM user to test SSH/RSYNC replication of non-database files to the remote server.

-Check the HaSvr/var/errorLog/ha.log file for SSH/RSYNC errors
+Check the HaSvr/var/errorLog/ha.log file for SSH/RSYNC errors.

-From this point on, the HA heartbeat and non-database files using SSH/RSYNC should be functional.
+From this point on: The HA heartbeat and non-database files using SSH/RSYNC should be functional.
 The next step covers the troubleshooting of the database layer replication in the order of events occurring for a successful replication.
-Verify primary and secondary guiSvrManager local HA link with highAvail process for proper startup.
+Verify primary and secondary guiSvrManager local HA link with highAvail process for proper startup

-Verify GuiSvr/var/errorLog/guiDaemon.0 contains the statement "connectionMgr connected to ha-link".
-This indicates a correct guiSvr local connection to highAvail process for controlling failover and database replication. (debug mode only)
+Verify that the GuiSvr/var/errorLog/guiDaemon.0 contains the statement connectionMgr connected to ha-link.
+This indicates that there is a correct guiSvr local connection to the highAvail process for controlling failover and database replication. (debug mode only)

-If the message "getXdbObjById(domainId(0), category(shadow_server), id(2), snapshotId(0)) failed" is shown, the database container shadow_server is missing the record for ID 2 of type peerGuiSvr with the one time password.
+If the message getXdbObjById(domainId(0), category(shadow_server), id(2), snapshotId(0)) failed is shown, the database container shadow_server is missing the record for ID 2 of type peerGuiSvr with the one-time password.
 An extended HA environment would require DevSvr installation to insert the database record for shadow_server ID 2.